anassabbou/Evaluation-of-Routing-Protocol-Performances-in-ns2/README.md

 $ sudo apt install build-essential autoconf automake libxmu-dev <br>

 ## Requirements of ns2
-gcc-4.8
-g++-4.8
-Were avaialble only upto 18.04 which the codename is bionic
+gcc-4.8 and g++-4.8 => Were avaialble only upto 18.04 which the codename is bionic

 $ sudo gedit /etc/apt/sources.list<br>
 make an entry in the above file